jjmontalban/inmuebles/README.md

 ## Features

 - **Property Management**: Easily manage your properties from the WordPress admin panel.
-The `Properties` custom post type (CPT) registers properties with numerous custom fields.
+The `Inmuebles` custom post type (CPT) registers properties with numerous custom fields.
-- **Demand Management**: Register user demands for buying or selling properties using the `Demands` CPT to handle these requests.
+- **Demand Management**: Register user demands for buying or selling properties using the `Demandas` CPT to handle these requests.
-- **Owner Management**: Register property owners using the `Owners` CPT.
+- **Owner Management**: Register property owners using the `Propietarios` CPT.
-- **Appointment Management**: Manage appointments related to demands and properties.
-They are recorded in the system, and email notifications are sent to administrators and users with demands.
+- **Appointment Management**: Manage appointments through `Citas` CPT related to `Demandas` and `Inmuebles`.
+They are recorded in the system, and email notifications are sent to administrators and users with `Demandas`.
 - **Query Management**: Record queries submitted through frontend forms using a shortcode.
 Depending on where they are created, a demand type will be created accordingly.
-It's also possible to create a demand from a query.
+It's also possible to create a `Demandas` from a query.
 Queries are protected by Google reCAPTCHA to prevent spam, and the Google reCAPTCHA API key can be configured from the plugin's options.
 - **Google Maps Integration**: Easily configure property maps from a plugin configuration page.
 - **Custom Shortcodes**:
   - Contact Forms: Several contact form options are available.